Cosmian/cosmian_ai_backend/README.md

-# Cosmian AI Backend
+# Cosmian AI runner

-Confidential computing backend to run language models
+Confidential computing backend to run AI models

+## Structure

+The AI Runner is a Flask-based application that provides endpoints for performing inference across various AI tasks and pipelines, such as text summarization, translation, text querying, and retrieval-augmented generation (RAG) over document databases.

+These pipelines are constructed using the Haystack library (https://haystack.deepset.ai/) as a foundation.
+Users have the flexibility to customize the pipelines by modifying the loaded models, selecting a preferred vector database, and tailoring the setup to meet specific requirements.

 ## Usage